MaksimenkoPG/ruby_app_from_scratch/README.md

 ```
 The same structure, I mean application.rb + boot.rb, you can meet in any modern Rails application.
 **boot.rb** is just loads Bundler environment for us.
-Now, we have to have an access to our components out from IRB console.
+Now, we should have an access to our components out from the IRB console.
 ```ruby
 # irb
 require_relative 'config/application'